renz45/mandrill_mailer/README.md

    * `:send_at` - When this message should be sent

 ## Sending a message without template
-Sending a message without template is similar to sending a template one:
+Sending a message without template is similar to sending a one with a template.
+The biggest change is that you have to inherit from `MandrillMailer::MessageMailer` instead of the MandrillMailer::TemplateMailer class:

 ```ruby
 class InvitationMailer < MandrillMailer::MessageMailer